Sushmanasu/Next-Generation-Sequencing/README.md

 * SAMtools: For manipulating SAM/BAM files
 * FASTQC: For quality control of raw sequencing data
 * FASTP: For quality trimming and adapter removal from FASTQ files
-* ANNOVAR: For functional annotation of genetic variants.

 Pipeline